Reggie Watts: Career

-Early career (19962009)
+Early career (1996–2009)

 In 1996, Watts became the frontman for the band Maktub.
 While recording and touring from 1996 to 2000 with Wayne Horvitz's 4+1 Ensemble as a keyboardist, he was forced to downsize his effects pedal from a Roland Space Echo tape delay to a Line 6 DL4 delay modeler, a smaller device that makes it easy to travel.
 He began using the Line 6 in live shows with Maktub to replicate the duplicate harmonies from the recorded material.
 He experimented with improvising entire songs in solo acts with the Line 6, while trying to sound like Tom Waits, playing initial gigs at small Seattle venues and artist bungalows.
 While in Seattle, he composed musical scores for dance choreographers and dabbled in sketch comedy with longtime friend and future playwright Tommy Smith, who later ended their collaborative relationship when Watts failed to credit him for co-writing the lyrics of his viral hits "Fuck Shit Stack" and "What About Blowjobs?"

-In 2004, after recording five albums over eight years, Watts moved to the Lower East Side of New York City.
+In 2004, after recording five albums over eight years, Watts moved to New York City's Lower East Side.
 In 2005, he recorded his first solo single, "So Beautiful".
-Inspired by The State and Wet Hot American Summer, he began infusing spontaneous comedic material with the beat-box-driven musical compositions.
+Inspired by Stella and Wet Hot American Summer, he began infusing spontaneous comedic material with the beatbox-driven musical compositions.
 He also shot comedic shorts for Superdeluxe, Vimeo, and CollegeHumor.

-In 2007, Watts appeared on Plum TV's Scott Bateman Presents Scott Bateman Presents and starred in the CollegeHumor internet video "What About Blowjobs?"
+In 2007, Watts appeared on Plum TV's Scott Bateman Presents Scott Bateman Presents and starred in the CollegeHumor internet video "What About Blowjobs?".
 The video became a viral hit.
 The same year, he also wrote and performed the theme song for Penelope Princess of Pets, a web comedy series featuring Kristen Schaal and H. Jon Benjamin.
+He additionally appeared on the 2007 album Turn My Teeth Up! by electro-funk group Baby Elephant (composed of Prince Paul and P-Funk keyboardist Bernie Worrell).
 In 2008, Watts recorded a new special entitled Disinformation, which features his performance at the Under the Radar Festival at the Public Theater.
 He also appeared in the independent film Steel of Fire Warriors 2010 A.D. as a Mutantzoid Underling and on an episode of Late Night with Jimmy Fallon, as well as making other various television appearances.

 In 2009, Watts recorded his first solo EP, Pot Cookies.
 He also began appearing on the PBS Kids' children's program The Electric Company.
 He performed in his first solo short film Watts Does London and made a small appearance on Comedy Central's Michael and Michael Have Issues.
 He then did voice work for an episode of Adult Swim's The Venture Bros., Australia's Good News Week, and appeared in the U.S. documentary The Yes Men Fix the World.
 He also toured in support of Devo in a fall 2009 tour.